 Chemistry jargon can be daunting, but with the help of these glossaries you’ll no longer struggle.
-To choose the bets glossary for your needs, read the short descriptions.
+To choose the best glossary for your needs, read the short descriptions.

 FactMonster – A handy search button accompanies this encompassing glossary of chemical terms and terminology.